The Day My Mom Came to Kindergarten

 Is it any good?

-THE DAY MY MOM CAME TO KINDERGARTEN offers a fresh take on the kindergarten jitters: Instead of a kid having to learn the classroom rules from a teacher, here a kindergartner who's confident, well-behaved, and well-versed in the rules shows her clueless mom how it's done.
+It’s a fresh take on the kindergarten jitters: Instead of a kid having to learn the classroom rules from a teacher, here a well-behaved kindergartner shows her clueless mom how it's done.
 Kids will enjoy the power shift as the story subtly touches on the common fears, emotions, and mishaps kids may experience on a first day of school -- and the relief that comes with knowing what the pros know.
 Mike Lowery's cartoon-like illustrations add the right amount of humor to keep situations familiar and the laughs coming.

 Families can talk about...

 Families can talk about school.
 Why are there so many rules?
 Would you like your mom or dad to be in your class for a whole day?
 How do you think they'd do?

 What's hard about doing something for the first time?
 How do you feel when you have to start a new school or a new grade and meet a new teacher and new kids?

 |Publication date:||March 1, 2013|

 |Number of pages:||32|